See those bones? Either position each of them in that exact orientation by hand (possibly several times) without hints, or just stop playing The Dig

 - Any puzzle involving Peg Solitaire is often this.
 For example, there was this one puzzle in Zork Zero..

 - NetHack implements several Sokoban levels in the game engine, using boulders and pits.
 Although each one starts out solvable without cheating, most of the normal game rules aren't suspended on the Sokoban levels, which can lead to things like monsters shattering boulders with wands of striking, immobile jellies spawning behind them, giants picking them up and throwing them at you, and so forth.
-Fortunately, it's possible to cheat the game in various ways, with only a relatively minor penalty.
+Thankfully, not only are the Sokoban levels optional (although you'll probably want the rewards for the long term), but you can cheat the game in various ways with only a small Luck penalty.